 (b) Incorporating in its program design the equivalent of two or more academic years of full-time study consisting of courses totaling a minimum of 60 semester credit hours from institutions that have a majority of degree conferrals at or above the baccalaureate level, and a minimum of 45 semester credit hours in upper division courses.
-Institutions are not permitted to make programmatic exceptions.
+Institutions are not permitted to make programmatic exceptions, except as authorized in paragraph 2(d).
 Institutions may make a limited number of exceptions from the 60-hour requirement for individual students, up to a maximum of 6 hours.

 (c) The degree shall require distinct specialization, i.e., a “major,” which should entail approximately the equivalent of one academic year of work in the main subject plus one academic year in related subjects, or two academic years in closely related subjects within a liberal arts interdisciplinary program.

 (d) Universities may have transfer agreements with institutions that make programmatic exceptions to the requirement that a minimum of 60 semester credit hours be from institutions that have a majority of degree conferrals at or above the baccalaureate level.
 Each university shall report to the Board's Academic Affairs Standing Committee annually or as necessary:

 (i) the name of each degree and major in which programmatic exceptions apply;

 (ii) the name of each institutional partner in which programmatic exceptions apply; and

 (iii) the number of students who utilized programmatic exceptions.

 (a) Granted to those who successfully complete an educational program in the liberal arts and sciences or a professional field; and